ATOMsan/headlesswordpress/README.md

     docker-compose up -d

 **Wait a few minutes** for Docker to build the services for the first time.
 After the initial build, startup should only take a few seconds.

+Stops containers and removes containers, networks, volumes, and images created by (docker-compose up):

+    docker-compose down

 You can follow the Docker output to see build progress and logs: